shariajoe/the-dashing-app/README.md

 ## Logging In

-Kindly use email address michael.lawson@reqres.in to gain access using the Editor Role Kindly use email address eve.holt@reqres.in to gain access using the Viewer Role Use any password as long as it fits the set test criteria a minimum of 8 characters with at least 1 uppercase letter, 1 lowercase letter, and 1 special character.
+Kindly use email address michael.lawson@reqres.in to gain access using the Editor Role.

+Kindly use email address eve.holt@reqres.in to gain access using the Viewer Role.

+Use any password as long as it fits the set test criteria a minimum of 8 characters with at least 1 uppercase letter, 1 lowercase letter, and 1 special character.

 ## API
 I have use the public [Reqres](https://reqres.in/) api to try simulate api calls.

-Actual modifications have been mimicked in code to show the CRUD process
+Actual modifications have been mimicked in code to show the CRUD process.